Graphic promoting a blog article about the rural equine veterinarian shortage and the challenges faced by rural horse practitioners.

 • Unified Messaging: When local vets agree on consistent emergency policies, it prevents “vet shopping” and trains the community to value the daytime relationship.

-Despite the physical toll and the “sore backs,” there is still a profound joy in this life – the 4-H kids, the remote country, and the great outcomes.
+Despite the physical toll and the “sore backs,” there is still a profound joy in this life – the 4-H kids, Pony Club, the remote country, and the great outcomes.
 But to keep that joy, we must be as clinical about our boundaries as we are about our medicine.

 A Glimpse Into the Future: We Are Building Your Toolkit